 JoAnna had filled in for us here and there in the past and we're glad to have added her full-time to our group.
 With her experience in medical/clerical she'll be able to handle our needs with ease.
 In her spare time, JoAnna enjoys gardening, fishing, and spending time with her two children (Alana and Alex) and husband Ben.
 She is also an avid quilter.

-After a good gallop across the countryside on her horse, Megan can be found putting her creativity and multitasking abilities to work in the office.
-A stickler for making things happen accurately and on time, the only place she lets things slide is at home with her husband (that is when he's not working at nuclear plants around the globe).
-You might hear Megan's voice when you give us a call, but be warned, if you ask about her horse you're in for at least a half hour conversation.
+After a good gallop across the countryside on her horse Jack, Megan can be found putting her creativity and multitasking abilities to work in the office.
+A stickler for making things happen accurately and on time, the only place she lets things slide is at the barn where she's happy to spoil Jack and all the other horses.
+On-the-go is a way of life for Megan and as she has her sights set on a Tough Mudder event, she's busy working out, playing racquetball, rock climbing, and sneaking the occasional baked good.

 Drake came to us from his own custom building enterprise in Ann Arbor, Michigan where he now serves as our midwest representative.
 Some of Drake's great pleasures include playing bluegrass music on one of his many guitars or mandolins, traveling across country in his pickup camper, relaxing by the fire with his wife, five kids and other family and friends or hiking in the woods with his troupe of dogs.
-His newest heart throbs are grandson Max, the first grandkid in the family, and newest addition (Max's cousin) Charlotte Lee.
+His newest heart throbs are his grandkids Max & Gus in Ann Arbor MI and Charlotte Lee & Isaac in Denver CO.

 Dexter is a Brittany rescued by Maxine, Jake, and Jonathan.
 He's a big-hearted sort of a guy who doesn't have a mean bone in his body.
 Loved, and now missed by all in the NY shop since he took up his new assignment in Portland, OR at The Vermont Street Project.